Employing people in Australia

 Australia has a skilled workforce and flexible employment conditions.

-Businesses and organisations seeking to employ people in Australia should understand the legal requirements to do so.
+Businesses and organisations seeking to employ people in Australia should understand the legal requirements.
 These obligations cover conditions of employment, and where relevant, visa status.
-The Australian Government also provides support for organisations and businesses seeking to find and develop staff.

 Government support for staff, visas and immigration